Otryakhin-Dmitry/global-minimum-variance-portfolio/HDShOP/cran-comments.md

 ## Resubmission of HDShOP package
-This is a resubmission of an existing package with updates for help files.
+This is a resubmission of an existing package with a small patch.

 ## Test environments
 * local ubuntu 20.04, R-release